-Eliot L. Siegel, MD, Professor of Diagnostic Radiology and Nuclear Medicine and Vice Chair of Information Systems at the University of Maryland Medical Center in Baltimore, who has an international reputation of implementing new technologies, discussed the hot topic of artificial intelligence (AI).
-Dr. Siegel was the first radiology department chairman with the vision, determination, and bravery to fully embrace digital imaging technology, implement the first 100% entirely filmless radiology department in the world.
+Eliot Siegel MD, Professor of Diagnostic Radiology and Nuclear Medicine and Vice Chair of Information Systems at the University of Maryland Medical Center, Baltimore, was the first radiologist to embrace digital imaging fully – he created the world’s first 100% filmless radiology department.

-In 1993, the newly built Baltimore VA (Veterans Affairs) Medical System had the first hospital-wide picture archive and communications system (PACS) in the world, and by doing so, became a cutting-edge imaging informatics laboratory of sorts for decades to come.
-Dr. Siegel, who still heads its radiology department as well as all other radiology departments of the hospitals in the Veterans Affairs Maryland Healthcare System, is currently working with software developer RadLogics on the development of an AI app that detects COVID-19 on thoracic CT studies.
+In 1993, the new Baltimore Veterans Affairs Medical System had the first hospital-wide picture archive and communications system (PACS), becoming a cutting-edge imaging informatics laboratory.
+Siegel still heads its radiology department and all radiology departments of hospitals in the Veterans Affairs Maryland Healthcare System, and also works with software developer RadLogics on an AI app to detect Covid-19 on thoracic CT studies.

-Figuring out what’s wrong with an image is a much more difficult task for a computer vision algorithm than figuring out what it has been trained to look for in the imageEliot Siegel
+Figuring out what’s wrong with an image is much more difficult for a computer vision algorithm than figuring out what it has been trained to look for in the imageEliot Siegel

-“One of the biggest challenges with AI software is that they perform impressively in research manuscripts, demonstrate a transparent and logical and exemplary performance for FDA clearance, but then perform substantially less well in actual clinical practice,” Dr. Siegel says.
-“This is related to the fact that different radiology imaging equipment and different patient populations result in differences in the images from the initial training and validation sets that are not distracting for humans but can change diagnostic accuracy substantially.
-Radiologists ‘recalibrate’ in new situations, but AI software does not have this ability right now due to the FDA clearance limitations.
-If the FDA would allow local/regional modifications to help allow the AI software to fine tune itself over time, this would be a very significant advance in AI technology that could potentially accelerate adoption.”
+‘One of the biggest challenges with AI software is that they perform impressively in research manuscripts, demonstrate a transparent and logical and exemplary performance for FDA clearance, but then perform substantially less well in actual clinical practice,’ Siegel observed.
+‘Different radiology imaging equipment and different patient populations result in differences in images from the initial training and validation sets that do not distract humans, but can change diagnostic accuracy substantially.
+Radiologists “recalibrate” in new situations, but AI software does not have this ability, due to the FDA clearance limitations.
+If the FDA would allow local/regional modifications to help AI software to fine tune itself over time, this would be a very significant AI advance that could accelerate adoption.’

 The Artificial Intelligence (AI) landscape confronting the radiographer profession will be outlined in sessions at ECR 2020, with leading practitioners urging the need for an evidence-based approach in order to deliver a safe and effective service for patients.
 The session, under the broad heading of “Artificial intelligence and the radiographer profession”, aims to discuss AI within the…

-Dr. Siegel predicts that the next AI “killer app” will be the use of Deep Learning by modality vendors for image acquisition improvements, such as to improve contrast and spatial resolution, or replace or enhance iterative reconstruction.
-This type of app could also offer the potential for reductions in overall image reconstruction time, radiation dose, and/or the amount of intravenous contrast required.
-Dr. Siegel believes AI apps will eventually significantly contribute to improvements in efficiency and productivity for radiologists.
-The development of AI clinical “suites” of applications that focus on a particular disease or area of the body could combine the finds of an AI diagnostic app with clinical databases that suggest specific diagnoses, recommend additional studies, and suggest different treatment possibilities.
+Siegel predicts that the next AI ‘killer app’ will be the use of Deep Learning by modality vendors for image acquisition improvements, such as contrast and spatial resolution, or replace or enhance iterative reconstruction.
+This type of app could also offer the potential for reductions in overall image reconstruction time, radiation dose, and/or the amount of intravenous contrast needed.
+AI apps will help radiologists’ efficiency and productivity, Siegel believes.
+The development of AI clinical ‘suites’ of applications that focus on a particular disease or body area could combine the finds of an AI diagnostic app with clinical databases that suggest specific diagnoses, recommend additional studies, and suggest different treatment possibilities.

-Combinations of applications that work cooperatively on a single suite could also be of great benefit to radiologists.
-Dr. Siegel suggested, as a hypothetical example, a renal disease suite could combine AI applications that segment the kidneys, search for renal masses, evaluate dynamic contrast enhancement to evaluate function over time, measure renal size, and characterize renal cysts.
-Other AI apps would then correlate the findings with a patient’s clinical status such as hypertension, renal function, urinary protein levels, and medication history to create diagnostic and therapeutic recommendations.
+Combinations of apps that work cooperatively on a single suite could also greatly benefit radiologists.
+Siegel suggested, hypothetically, a renal disease suite could combine AI applications that segment the kidneys, search for renal masses, evaluate dynamic contrast enhancement to evaluate function over time, measure renal size, and characterise renal cysts.
+Other AI apps would then correlate the findings with a patient’s clinical status, such as hypertension, renal function, urinary protein levels, and medication history, to advise therapies.

 Image sharing and interoperability across healthcare enterprises

-It’s been a long-held belief that the impact and omnipresence of cloud technology will render the use of DICOM CD/DVDs obsolete as the primary means of radiology exam transfer among unrelated healthcare entities.
+Some believe the impact of cloud technology will make DICOM CD/DVDs obsolete as the primary means of exam transfer.
 Don Dennison, a consultant and specialist in image interoperability, disagrees.
-“I’m going to predict that the CD will die a death of 1,000 stabs and take a very long time before being phased out because it is so easy to export images onto this still universally used media.”
+‘The CD will die a death of 1,000 stabs and take a very long time before being phased out, because it’s so easy to export images onto this still universally-used media.’

-Professor Elizabeth A. Krupinski, Ph.D., Vice Chair for Research in the Department of Radiology and Imaging Sciences of Emory University in Atlanta, Georgia, is an expert on the performance, productivity, and efficiency issues relating to diagnostic workstations and their use by radiologists.
-Her research has been highly influential in improving workstation ergonomics and optimizing diagnostic image and data displays.
-Diagnostic workstations and workspaces have incrementally evolved over the past 30 years, and Dr. Krupinski doesn’t expect dramatic changes in the near term in some aspects.
-But she does believe that there will be continuing change to improve computer interfaces to make things easier with respect to manipulating image display and command functionality.
+Professor Elizabeth A Krupinski PhD, Vice Chair for Research in the Radiology and Imaging Sciences Department at Emory University, Atlanta, Georgia, is expert on performance, productivity, and efficiency issues relating to diagnostic workstations and their use by radiologists.
+Her research has improved workstation ergonomics and optimised diagnostic image and data displays.
+Although, in 30 years, diagnostic workstations and workspaces have evolved, Krupinski doesn’t expect dramatic changes in the near term in some aspects, but does believe there will be continuing change to improve computer interfaces to make manipulating image display and command functionality easier.

-“Manufacturers will spearhead these changes, based on market demand and competitive factors, as they always have,” Dr. Krupinski said.
-“Either smartphones and tablet devices will need to evolve to the point where they are practical for routine daily image interpretation or workstation interfaces will need to evolve to be more like smartphones and tablets.
-“I don’t think that this will happen any time soon, because there does not seem to be the financial motivation to do so.”
+As always, manufacturers will spearhead changes, based on demand and competitive factors, she said.
+‘Either smartphones and tablet devices will need to evolve to become practical for routine daily image interpretation, or workstation interfaces will become more like smartphones and tablets.’
+Without financial motivation, she added, this won’t happen soon.